Romania tourist visa

-Austria is part of Europe with capital at Vienna.
-Democratic Republic of the Congo citizens need visa for travelling to Austria as tourist.
-The stay is usually Short stay with a period of 90 days and visa expires in 90 days.
-Applicant is required to be present when applying for visa and there are total 10 documents required.
-You can also find useful tips from fellow travellers.
+Democratic Republic of Congo citizens need a visa for travelling to Romania .
+The stay is usually short with a period of 90 days and visa expires in 90 days.
+Applicant is required to be present when applying for Romania tourist visa.A total of 10 documents are required for applying Romania tourist visa.
+You can also find visa exemptions and useful tips from fellow travellers.

 Max Stay: 90 days

 Romania tourist visa requirements for Democratic Republic of Congo citizens

 Visa Application Form: Complete application form for Romania

 Passport Photo: Photo must be no older than 6 months

 Passport: Original Passport or Travel document with at least 6 months remaining validity on the date of travel and have at least 2 visa pages clear of any markings.

 Previous Passport: Provide a previous passport if any.

 Flight Bookings: Flight reservations(s) for the country of your visit and return ticket